Gomon

-Gomon is a town in southern Ivory Coast.
+Gomon is a village in southern Ivory Coast.
 It is a sub-prefecture of Sikensi Department in Agnéby-Tiassa Region, Lagunes District.

-Gomon was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Gomon was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 In 2021, the population of the sub-prefecture of Gomon was 34,865.

 Villages

-The 4 villages of the sub-prefecture of Gomon and their population in 2014 are:
+The four villages of the sub-prefecture of Gomon and their population in 2014 are: